Why visit Sicily with kids?

 When I say cool, I’m afraid I’m not making reference to anything cool in the hip sense.
 The hilltop town of Erice sits so high above sea level (750 metres to be exact) that the temperature in this little village is considerably cooler.
 However, if you’re visiting Sicily with teenagers you could always mislead them with this line.
 There’s a cable car from Trapani or you can drive up the MANY hairpin bends.
 Expect ice cream, peace and tranquillity at the top, plus epic views towards the Egadi Islands.

-See contemporary art in Sicily
+See contemporary art in Sicily with kids

 If you’re heading to southern Sicily to visit the Valley of the Temples at Agrigento, ensure you stay long enough to enjoy a more contemporary cultural experience at nearby Favara.
 Here you’ll discover an unexpected life-affirming treasure trove of contemporary art.
 Put together by a husband and wife team as a way to inject new life into a town with high unemployment, Farm Cultural Park features art installations and exhibitions along with a restaurant and shop.